-Federal Court Rules that Lawsuit Alleging Trump Violated Emoluments Clause of the Constitution May Proceed
+Federal Court Allows Lawsuit Alleging Trump Emoluments Violations to Proceed

 In a July 25th opinion, Judge Peter J. Messitte of the United States District Court for the District of Maryland denied a motion filed by the Department of Justice to dismiss case that the District of Columbia and the State of America had brought against President Trump in both his official and individual capacity.
 The plaintiffs have alleged that the President has violated the Emoluments Clauses of the United States Constitution by actually or potential receiving, directly or indirectly, payments by foreign, Federal Government, and state governments (or any of their instrumentalities) in connection with the President’s and the Trump Organization’s ownership of the Trump International Hotel in Washington, D.C.